 The tribe had no discernible pre-Roman tribal centre and consisted of a number of fiercely independent baronies rather than a single unified state.
 However, there was a mint at Hengistbury Head which may denote some sort of central administration.
 Their territories were possessed of an unusual density of powerful hillforts. ...
 The civitas capital of the Durotriges is nowadays accepted to be the large walled town of Dorchester (Durnovaria), however, there is no epigraphic or documentary evidence to support this assumption.

-The Anglo-Saxons who began to arrive after the Romans left occupied the land and, it is said, enslaved between 10 and 30% of the local Britons.
-The laws of Ine, King of Wessex from around 688 to 726 AD provides an interesting clue to the existence of both free and enslaved Britons in Saxon society.
+The laws of Ine, King of Wessex from around 688 to 726 AD refer to both free and enslaved Britons in Saxon society.
 The laws use the word 'wealh', 'wilisice' and 'waliseus' to describe the local population; these words are synonymous with 'Welsh', meaning the local population.

 In the above image, the word 'wealh' is used twice (it looks like 'peach').
 This word, which is related to 'Wales' and 'welsh', is the word used by the Saxons to describe the local Britons, whether as freemen or slaves.
 In the first example, it refers to a 'Welsh rent-payer' (said to be the highest class of Welsh peasant) while the second simply refers to a 'Welshman' who owns five hides (of land) - which is quite a lot given that one hide was considered enough for one family.